 Dr. DeGrado was one of the original scientists involved, while at the University of Pennsylvania, in the discovery and subsequent development (see recent mechanistic studies) of Brilacidin and the larger Innovation Pharmaceuticals’ Host Defense Protein (HDP)-mimetic platform.

 The early part of his talk covers the biocomputational beginnings (pdf) of Brilacidin, a promising immunomodulatory drug candidate currently being evaluated in mid-stage clinical trials.
-Brilacidin is a successful example of de novo protein design, described as: "the process of using peptide sequences that are not existent in, but inspired by nature" to build molecules as potential innovative therapeutics with novel attributes and applications.
+Brilacidin, based on insights gleaned from frog peptides, is a successful example of de novo protein design, described as: "the process of using peptide sequences that are not existent in, but inspired by nature" to build molecules as potential innovative therapeutics with novel attributes and applications.
 As to drug development, such novel synthetic design strategies of proteins ("the workhorses of all living creatures") allow for improved pharmacokinetic properties and enhanced target specificity.
 (For more information, see "Therapeutic Peptides: Historical Perspectives, Current Development Trends, and Future Directions" in Bioorganic & Medicinal Chemstry, July 2017; and: "Development Trends for Peptide Therapeutics: Status in 2016," pdf.)

 Dr. DeGrado has co-authored over 370 articles (list of publications), holds more than 25 patents, and is a member of the National Academy of Sciences, elected in 1999.
 In 2003, he was presented (pdf) with the Merrifield Award by the American Peptide Society.
 He received The Protein Society's Stein and Moore Award in 2015 and, most recently, was presented with the 2017 Biopolymers Murray Goodman Memorial Prize.